DallanQ/clank/QA.md

 Yes, teleporting lets you bypass all tunnel obstacles, including locked icons and directional arrows.
 However, you still need a connecting hallway between rooms, and you may be stuck if your only exit requires teleporting again.

 [confused-about-minor-secrets](https://boardgamegeek.com/thread/2873206/confused-about-minor-secrets)

-> Adventuring party expansion rules suggests you keep the minor secrets in a bank at the side of the board.
-How does this change the game?
-Does this mean that if you enter multiple minor secret spots you simply take multiple secrets from the bank?

-Only one minor secret per room per turn (no flip-flopping back and forth a bunch to get a stack of minor secrets), but no limit to the number of minor secrets available over the course of the game.
-Spent minor secrets are returned to the bank.
-This is how it is in Clank!
-Legacy too, and I much prefer it.

 > I assume if you enter the same location a second time in the same turn then you wouldn't take a second secret, right?